AustinBoyuJiang/ArtifAI/README.md

 4. Successfully trained the AI model on a dataset of over 6000 images, but observed a potential overfitting issue, as indicated by a 71.23% accuracy rate on the testing set.
 This suggests a need for careful evaluation and refinement of the model to ensure it generalizes well to unseen data.

-## Project Roadmap

-### Data Collection
-Gather a substantial dataset of drawings.
-This dataset should have labeled examples of both human-drawn and AI-generated drawings.
-Make sure the dataset is balanced to avoid biasing your model towards one class.

-### Preprocessing
-Normalize the images to have the same size and pixel intensity range.
-Augment the dataset to include rotated, scaled, and transformed versions of the drawings to increase the diversity and robustness of your training data.

-### Feature Extraction
-Manual Feature Engineering: Consider features that might differentiate human from AI drawings such as imperfections, patterns, strokes, and noise.
-Use pre-trained neural networks like VGG, ResNet, or MobileNet to extract high-level features from the drawings.

-### Model Selection
-Start with traditional machine learning models (like SVM, Random Forest) if you have manually engineered features.
-For high-level features or raw data, deep learning models like CNNs are more suitable.
-CNNs can inherently handle image data and extract complex patterns.

-### Training
-Split the dataset into training, validation, and test sets.
-Train the model on the training set, monitor its performance on the validation set, and adjust hyperparameters accordingly.
-Regularize the model to avoid overfitting, using techniques such as dropout or L2 regularization for deep models.

-### Evaluation
-Evaluate the model's performance on the test set.
-Metrics such as accuracy, precision, recall, and F1-score can be useful.
-Consider plotting a confusion matrix to understand the type of errors your model makes.

-### Refinement
-Based on the evaluation results, refine your model.
-This could involve gathering more data, tweaking the model architecture, or trying out different algorithms.
-Consider using techniques like ensemble learning to potentially boost performance.

-### Deployment
-Once satisfied with the model's performance, deploy it as a service or integrate it into your software.
-Keep in mind that real-world data can be different, so continuously monitor your model's performance.

-### Outreach and Engagement
-To enhance the project's visibility and impact, we will implement a targeted outreach and engagement strategy.
-Our focus will be on establishing connections with art schools, universities, and professional art platforms such as ArtStation and Pixiv.
-By showcasing the ArtifAI Detector at educational institutions and on renowned art platforms, we aim to educate and empower artists and creators in distinguishing between human-created and AI-generated art.
-This initiative will involve workshops, presentations, and collaborations that highlight the tool's utility in preserving the integrity of artistic creation.
-Through these efforts, we aspire to foster a community of informed users who value the authenticity and originality of human artistry.

-### Continuous Learning
-If possible, set up a feedback loop where users can correct the model's predictions.
-This new data can be used to retrain and improve your model over time.
-Periodically retrain your model to ensure it stays updated, especially if newer versions of AI-generated drawings emerge.

-### Ethical Considerations
-Ensure that the use of this software respects users' privacy and copyrights.
-Always communicate the purpose and potential limitations of the software to its users.